gabrielkoerich/talks/laraconf.md

 - Every new branch should be created off of master
 - Branches must have descriptive names (create-cache-manager, improve-auth, refactor-acl)
 - Pull requests must be reviewed by at least 2 people
-- When ready, you can merge and deploy immediately
+- When ready, you should merge and deploy immediately

 ---